-In the digital age, having excellent security is an absolute must for a website to succeed.
-All of your information and website data need to stay confidential or no one will use the website.
+In the digital age, excellent security is an absolute must for every website.
 This is why SSL, or Secure Socket Layer, is so important.

 The SSL is a security protocol that creates an encrypted link between a web browser and a web server.
 This ensures that any and all data will remain private and confidential.
 An SSL is an essential tool for your website especially if you have an e-commerce store or handle any financial transactions.